rivas-lab/biomarkers/README.md

 ## figshare data release documents

 We uploaded the supplementary data on figshare.
-Currently, they are under review by data contents curators.
-They should become available soon.

 - [GWAS summary statistics](meta_flipfix/figshare_submission)
   - Title: The meta-analyzed GWAS summary statistics for 35 lab biomarkers described in 'Genetics of 35 blood and urine biomarkers in the UK Biobank'